 South Carolina Commercial Lease Agreement Form – PDF Template

-The South Carolina commercial lease agreement is mainly used by commercial property owners seeking to lease industrial, retail, or office related space to any type of business entity or individual.
+The South Carolina commercial lease agreement is used by commercial property owners seeking to lease industrial, retail, or office space to a business entity or individual.
 The standard term is anywhere between two (2) to five (5) years.
-There are two main types that this form may be created as;
+There are three (3) types of commercial lease agreements:

 - Triple Net (NNN) – This type of contract makes the tenant agree to pay an amount every month as well as their share of the expenses on the property such as real estate taxes, insurance, CAM’s (Common Area Maintenance), as well as any other local taxes or fees.
 This type of arrangement is popular with larger corporations.